bkw777/NODE_DATAPAC/README.md

 [The Model 100 part](https://github.com/bkw777/TRS-80_Disk_Video_Interface_Cable/blob/main/README.md#part-3---model-100-adapter) of this [3-part cable for the Disk/Video Interface](http://tandy.wiki/Disk/Video_Interface:_Cable) is exactly the same thing.

 ## Theory of Operation
-This only describes the low level hardware.
-I don't yet know how the software works or how the data is structured on the device.

 The three HC161 chips form a 0-1023 counter, setting local sram address bits A0-A9.
-We'll call this the byte counter.
+We'll call this the byte or byte-position counter.

-The HC374 sets local sram address bits A10-A17 from the bus AD0-AD7, and latches that setting, ignoring the bus except when triggered to latch a new address.
+The HC374 sets local sram address bits A10-A17 from the bus AD0-AD7, and latches and holds that address on its outputs until triggered to update to a new address.

 Four lines from the system bus: A8, A9, /Y0, and (A), combine to produce two signals which I am calling /BLOCK and /BYTE.